Double categories for adaptive quantum computation: Double port graphs

 \section{{Double port graphs}}

 {In this section, we introduce \emph{double port graphs}.
 Intuitively, these are special kinds of graphs equipped with both horizontal and vertical inputs and outputs, allowing composition in two distinct directions—horizontal and vertical—thus forming a double category.
 We also define a labeled version, in which each node is assigned a label from a specified set.
-This section provides the technical groundwork used to formalize various quantum computational models developed in the following sections.
-Throughout, by a double category we mean the strict version given in Definition~\ref{def:double category}.}
+This section provides the technical groundwork used to formalize various quantum computational models developed in the following sections. {Throughout the paper, a double category means a strict double category in the sense of Definition~\ref{def:double category} in Appendix~\ref{sec:double category}.}